EndPointCorp/end-point-blog/2010/11/26/ruby-on-rails-cakephp-syntax-comparison.html.md

 </tr>
 </tbody></table>

 If you are looking for guidance on choosing one of these technologies, below are common arguments.
-In End Point's case, we choose whatever technology makes the most sense for the client.
+In End Point’s case, we choose whatever technology makes the most sense for the client.
 We implemented a nifty solution for JackThreads to avoid a complete rewrite, described [here](/blog/2009/12/03/iterative-migration-of-legacy) in detail.
-We also work with existing open source ecommerce platforms such as [Interchange](http://www.icdevgroup.com/i/dev) and [Spree](http://www.spreecommerce.com/) and try to choose the best fit for each client.
+We also work with existing open source ecommerce platforms such as [Interchange](http://www.icdevgroup.com/i/dev) and [Spree](https://www.spreecommerce.org/) and try to choose the best fit for each client.

 <table cellpadding="5" cellspacing="0" class="phprails" width="100%"><tbody><tr class="alt">   <th valign="middle" width="10%"><h3>Pick Me!</h3></th>   <td align="center" valign="middle" width="45%">Ruby on Rails</td>   <td align="center" valign="middle" width="45%">CakePHP</td> </tr>
 <tr>   <td></td>   <td valign="top">     <ul><li>Ruby is prettier than PHP.</li>